SamiraLashkari/CloudVolume_multibeam/README.md

   - **Convert All to Pointcloud**: Merges all points back into a single point cloud, allowing you to start the clustering process from the beginning.

-## Volume calculation (yellow)
+## 🟡 Volume calculation

 **Interpolation**:
-- Estimate points between known data points in point cloud of each volume to fill the gap between pings (you can choose any cluster to process the rest)
+- In certain cases, the distance between datapoints may be too large, especially for multibeam data points.
+To reduce the gap, interpolation can be performed to generate data points between existing data ones.
+Choose the desired amount of interpolations and perform the step by clicking **start**.

 **Voxelization**:
-- Convert point cloud to voxel grid
-- Define the size of voxel
-- Set upper and lower thresholds for weighted voxelization (the default value for upper and lower threshold is d10 and d25 for number of points)
+Converts the point cloud data into a voxel grid with a predefined voxel size.
+Upper and lower thresholds for weighted voxelization can be defined.
+Weighted voxelization calculates the amount of data points within each voxel and considers voxels as a whole if above the upper threshold and disregards them if below the lower threshold.
+In between, voxels are considered percentage-wise.
+The default value for upper and lower threshold is d10 (10th percentile) and d25 (25th percentile).
-- Calculate the volume without and with weighted voxelization
+The volume is calculated without and with weighted voxelization applied and added to the **volume results** section.

-## Saving results (bright green)
+## 🟠 Saving results

-In this section, you can select clusters to save by checking the box next to each cluster and then clicking the **Add Chosen Cluster** button.
-Once selected, the clusters will be added to the list in the bottom-left corner, with their volumes calculated using both methods mentioned before.
+Select the desired clusters by checking the box next to them and click  the **Add Chosen Cluster** button.
+These clusters will be added to the table in the bottom-right, with their volumes calculated before **Volume** and after **Customized volume** weighted voxelization and interpolation.

 You can remove the last cluster from the list by clicking the **Remove Last Cluster** button.